-Benison O’Reilly and Kathryn Wicks have just co-written a brand new edition of the Australian Autism Handbook.
+Benison O’Reilly and Kathryn Wicks have just co-written a brand new edition of the Complete Autism Handbook.

 Well done ladies, take a bow.